Complaints

 Customer satisfaction is a key measure of our performance and we take a proactive approach to learning from any customer feedback, including complaints and compliments.
 We use feedback to help shape our policies and procedures and to continually improve the services we deliver to our customers.

-We will publish an annual complaints performance and service improvement report on our websites to provide customers with information about the Association’s complaint handling performance including any findings of non-compliance by The Housing Ombudsman and the service improvements made as a result of the learning from complaints.
+We will publish an annual complaints performance and service improvement report on our website to provide customers with information about Jigsaw’s complaint handling performance including any findings of non-compliance by The Housing Ombudsman Service and the service improvements made as a result of the learning from complaints.

 Monitoring and delivery

-The Chief Executive’s Department will monitor the delivery of this policy and it will be reviewed annually.
+The Chief Executive’s Department will monitor the delivery of this policy which will be reviewed annually.
 We may review this policy sooner if appropriate, for example, if there are changes to legislation or business requirements.

 Our compensation policy